-Cranial CT can detect intracranial bleeding and some brain malformations.
+Head CT can detect intracranial bleeding and some brain malformations.
 MRI shows malformations more clearly and can detect ischemic tissue within a few hours of onset.

 Magnetic resonance spectroscopy may help determine the extent of an ischemic injury or identify buildup of certain neurotransmitters associated with an underlying metabolic disorder.